-To see if the Town will vote to receive the reports of the Select Board and other Town Officers, Agents, and Committees, including those published in the 2023 Annual Town Report, or take any other action relative thereto.
+Kristin Hilberg moved, and it was seconded, that the Town receive the reports of the Select Board and other Town Officers, Agents, and Committees, including those published in the 2023 Annual Town Report.

 The Select Board recommends (4-0-0).